 Born to a pair of Polish actors, Grazyna Dylag and Aleksander Mikolajczak, Izabella Anna Mikolajczak made her first appearance in Lodz, Poland on January 21, 1981 at 3:15 a.m.
 And on that first morning, Izabella demonstrated a flare for the dramatic, momentarily strangled by her umbilical cord.
 She arrived unharmed.

 Growing up in Warsaw, Izabella became privy to the dogmatic nature of the communist regime that ruled over Poland with an iron fist.
 Bread lines at 5 a.m. were simply a reality that figured into the daily routine of our heroine.
 To escape the hazards of the impoverished landscape, Izabella dreamed of becoming a ballerina.
 She learned to dance before she could walk.
-Unfortunately in Poland, ballet school does not begin until the age of ten, therefore Izabella attended the Chopin School on Miodowa Street in central Warsaw, where she studied piano.
+Unfortunately in Poland, ballet school does not begin until the age of nine, therefore Izabella attended the Chopin School on Miodowa Street in central Warsaw, where she studied piano.
 She walked the hallowed halls of the Chopin School for three years.

 When she was ten years old she auditioned for the National Ballet School in Warsaw (two blocks away from the Chopin School, just across the street from the famous Grand theatre).
-Ten-year old Izabella, after three auditions and finally a rejection, persuaded the entrance committee, who were convinced that she was not flexible enough, to grant her temporary admission to the school for a six-month probationary period.
-In Poland you are either a ballet dancer or you are not.
+Nine-year old Izabella, after three auditions and finally a rejection, persuaded the entrance committee, who were convinced that she was not flexible enough, to grant her temporary admission to the school for a six-month probationary period.
+In Poland at that time you were either a ballet dancer or you were not.
 All or nothing.
 If she were denied entrance into the school, Izabella's dreams would be shattered.
 She dedicated herself to her craft, practicing seven days a week, and was finally accepted into the program.
 The school, which was a two bus rides away jaunt from Izabella's home, was a half ballet, half academic-7: 30 a.m. to 7:30 p.m. - curriculum that was intended to last for nine years (Izabella left after four).

 At the age of 14 Izabella left Warsaw for Biennale to study ballet in a summer workshop, where an American choreographer discovered her, and invited her to NYC to study ballet on a scholarship.
 On her fifteenth birthday Izabella left Warsaw, Poland, with her mother in tow, for New York, New York.
 Her mom stayed with her for two weeks to aid with the acclimation.
 Izabella moved into a small apartment in Harlem.
 She moved soon after a woman died of causes unknown on the 4th floor of the tenement.

-Izabella took up residence with Spanish nuns in the Centro Maria convent on 56th street between.
-10th and 11th.
+Izabella took up residence with Spanish nuns in the Centro Maria convent on 56th street between 10th and 11th.
 A convent for non-native, Spanish speakers, who either had the calling or found themselves in trouble.
 The Lilliputian rooms were bare like prison cells: a table, a chair, a mirror and a bed (and a 9:00 p.m. no-exceptions-curfew).
 Izabella lived with the Sisters for 11/2 months, attending mass every morning and went to at least one confession during her visit.
 No one died!
 Izabella did, however, manage to avert a mugging attempt on her second day at the convent.
 One morning-allegedly after mass-Izabella was pursued by two would-be muggers.
 Izabella absconded and hid in a nearby deli.